 It started off okay.
-The bar looked decadent and inviting.
-We walked in, Jim eager to taste some Lark and Nant whisky.
+I mean, the bar looked decadent and inviting.
+Subsequently, we walked in, Jim eager to taste some Lark and Nant whisky.
 However, our indulgent-to-be experience quickly turned into a “whisky sour” incident:Nant Whisky Mini WHAT THE

 Well, after that mini WHAT THE..?! at Nant Whisky Bar, Jim was eager to head straight over to Lark Distillery.

-After the elegant but uptight Nant Bar, it was relaxing to stop by Lark Distillery Bar, which was considerably less elegant but much more welcoming and therapeutic.
+After the elegant but uptight Nant Bar, it was relaxing to stop by Lark Distillery Bar.
+Although considerably less elegant, it was much more welcoming and therapeutic.
 Also, it’s in a top spot near the waterfront, next to the CBD.
-I recommend Lark Distillery Bar for its convenient location and down-to-earth atmosphere and selection of drinks available
+So, I recommend Lark Distillery Bar for its convenient location, down-to-earth atmosphere and selection of drinks available

 This cool “dining room is on the top floor of the award-winning Brooke Street Pier on Hobart’s majestic waterfront”.

 Aloft staff made us feel very welcome and they looked after us extremely well all night despite the restaurant being jam packed.
-The food was elegant, delectable, and interesting.
+Plus, the food was elegant, delectable, and interesting.
 For example, “master stock pig’s ear and prickly ash” is on the menu.
-The ambience was lively and the surroundings stylish – a hot spot to be.
-The high quality gourmet dishes were of a similar standard to Landscape Restaurant & Grill‘s, but the place had a much more casual, bubbly vibe and has bay views.
+In addition, the ambience was lively and the surroundings stylish – a hot spot to be.
+In comparison, the high quality gourmet dishes were of a similar standard to Landscape Restaurant & Grill‘s, but the place had a much more casual, bubbly vibe and has bay views.

-Superb, superb, superb in every way.
-For us, this ultimate fine dining experience was conveniently located opposite MACq 01 Hotel, in the Henry Jones building.
-Lowly lit, elegant and classy, artfully decorated, incredible dishes, impeccable service.
-They even ran Jim’s phone across to MACq 01 reception after he’d left it behind.
-You will not be disappointed provided that Landscape is still achieving this high standard.
+This restaurant has sophisticated ambience, being lowly lit, classy, and artfully decorated while serving incredible dishes with impeccable service.
+By the way, they even ran Jim’s phone across to MACq 01 reception after he’d left it behind.
+In summary, you won’t be disappointed whatsoever, provided that Landscape is still achieving this high standard.

-Our dining experience at Peacock and Jones, next to the IXL Jams building, was a steep step down from the flawless experience we enjoyed at Landscape Restaurant & Grill.
+Unfortunately, our dining experience at Peacock and Jones, next to the IXL Jams building, was a steep step down from the flawless experience we enjoyed at Landscape Restaurant & Grill.
 This was despite it being a few doors down and part of the same restaurant group.

-- We informed the maître d’hôtel that we had made a booking under Jim’s name and she showed us to our table.
-Not long after, she rang Jim’s phone to see if we were still coming… Jim informed her that she’d already shown us to our table.
-The maître d’hôtel stayed on the phone with Jim while she bee-lined back to us and then goofily apologised.
+- Upon entering the restaurant, we informed the maître d’hôtel that we had made a booking under Jim’s name and she showed us to our table.
+Not long after, she rang Jim to see if we were still coming… Then Jim replied that she’d already shown us to our table.
+Subsequently, the maître d’hôtel stayed on the phone with Jim while she bee-lined through the restaurant back to us and then goofily apologised.

 - We sat opposite the kitchen and got the feeling that the head chef and assistant weren’t on good terms.
-They didn’t appear to speak or look at each other at all throughout our entire evening there.
+This was because they didn’t appear to speak or look at each other at all throughout our entire evening there.
 Perhaps they were so in tune with each other that they didn’t need to communicate outwardly whatsoever.
 However, I just didn’t sense the love there or in the food.

-- The food was okay, not exceptional.
-For example, we weren’t impressed that Jim received an entree simply of prosciutto next to some bread for $25, even if the prosciutto had been aged for 2 years, but there were no accompaniments to jazz it up, like some olives.
-For this reason, we felt that the dish was too easy and not inspiring at all.
-We could make the same thing at home in two seconds with some aged prosciutto from the supermarket.
+- In summary, the food was okay, but not exceptional.
+For example, we weren’t impressed that Jim received an entree purely and simply consisting of some prosciutto and bread for $25.
+Sure, the prosciutto had been aged for 2 years, but there were no accompaniments to jazz it up, like some olives.
+For this reason, we felt that the dish was lazy and very uninspiring.
+Needless to say, we could’ve made the same thing at home in two seconds with some aged prosciutto from the supermarket.

-- When we told the maître d’hôtel that we’d booked a table at The Point Revolving Restaurant, she dissed The Point by pulling a face and saying that it was so eighties and really nothing special.
+- When we told the maître d’hôtel that we’d booked a table at The Point Revolving Restaurant, she dissed The Point by pulling a face by saying that it was so eighties and really nothing special.
 In effect, this was unprofessional.

 Wrest Point Casino, 410 Sandy Bay Rd, Sandy Bay

-Ironically, the last time we were at The Point Revolving Restaurant was, in fact, the eighties, 1988, around 30 years ago.
+Ironically, the first and last time we were at The Point Revolving Restaurant was in 1988.

-We had taken a friend, S, with us who complained when the waiter sat us at a table in front of a wall, considering there was so much view to be had being on the seventeenth (top) floor.
+Back then, we had taken a friend, S, with us who complained when the waiter sat us at a table in front of a wall.
+After all, there was so much view to be had being on the seventeenth (top) floor.

-At this, the waiter said, “Please give me a few minutes, Sir,” said the waiter, “and I’ll be back”.
+At this, the waiter said, “Please give me a few minutes, Sir, and I’ll be back”.

-By that stage, the restaurant had revolved so that now we were enjoying a FABULOUS VIEW of Sandy Bay.
+Obviously, by that stage the restaurant had revolved so that now we were enjoying a FABULOUS VIEW of Sandy Bay.